 - CHRISTIAN AND MEDIEVAL ARCHEOLOGY 6 CFU - 36 hours

-- CONTEXTS, PROGRAMS AND FUNCTIONS OF MEDIEVAL ART 6 CFU - 36 hours
+- ECONOMICS AND ART MARKET 6 CFU - 36 hours

 - DOCUMENTARY AESTHETICS 6 CFU - 36 hours